 • Roundtable Discussions: Address raised issues and explore resolutions (20 minutes)

-• Summary: Aggregated comments and summary (10 minutes)
+• Summary: Aggregated comments & summary (10 minutes)

 Block 2